 Transfer pans to a wire rack to cool 15 minutes.

-Remove cake wrappers from pans, loosen edges of cakes from sides, and turn out onto an oiled rack to cool completely, 20 – 30 minutes.
+Remove the pans wrappers, loosen edges of cakes from sides, turn out onto an oiled rack to cool completely, 20 – 30 minutes, and remove and discard parchment.

 To Make the Frosting: